danyk20/CMS_DAQ_simulation/README.md

 # Shutdown

+Sending signal SIGTERM `kill -15 <PID>` will be propagated from node to all its children.
+Node waits for termination of its children and terminate itself after all children are terminated or after 20s (the value can be changed in `configuration.yaml`) since SIGTERM signal arrived (what is earlier).

 ## REST

-Sending signal SIGTERM `kill -15 <PID>` will be propagated from node to all its children.
-Node waits for termination of its children and terminate itself after all children are terminated or after 20 s since SIGTERM signal arrived (what is earlier).
+Termination of the process is internally handled by FastAPI.

 ## RabbitMQ

-Not implemented yet.
+Process is terminated with `os._exit()`.